2009 Nationwide Tour graduates

 Green background indicates the player retained his PGA Tour card for 2011 (won finished inside the top 125).

-Yellow background indicates the player did not retain his PGA Tour card for 2011, but retained conditional status (finished between 126–150).
+Yellow background indicates the player did not retain his PGA Tour card for 2011, but retained conditional status (finished between 126 and 150).

 Red background indicates the player did not retain his PGA Tour card for 2011 (finished outside the top 150).